American automobile industry in the 1950s: Automatic transmission

-Power windows

-The first automatic power windows were developed by Packard in 1940.
-Each of the major American brands experimented with the technology, which was initially for luxury vehicles as a replacement for manually operated roll up windows.
-In the 1950s, these became widespread in American passenger cars.

-Suspension design
+Suspension and chassis design

 As more roads were built and average travel speeds increased, the inherent limitations of the pre-war suspension systems became obvious.
 Before the 1950s, most automobiles used a kingpin-based front suspension, which limited the degree of free movement and ultimately the smoothness of the ride, particularly at higher speeds.
 The transition to a ball joint type of suspension allowed greater flexibility in adjustment and the use of a variety of methods to support the weight of the car: leaf springs, coil springs and torsion bars.
 In combination with a shock absorber, the newer suspension designs made cars safer and more controllable at highway speeds, although at the cost of being slightly less durable than kingpin-based systems.

-As the 1950s approached, solid front axles had been generally replaced with front wheel independent suspension, smoothing the ride considerably and allowing for safer highway speeds.
+As the 1950s approached, solid front axles had been generally replaced with independent suspension, smoothing the ride considerably and allowing for safer highway speeds.
 Along with others, the 1950 Studebaker Champion introduced independent front suspension into its product line, with Cadillac marketing its new "Knee-Action" suspension in 1953 model year automobiles.

-The vast majority of American made vehicles continued to use simple live rear axles into the 1980s, but Americans could access four wheel Independent suspension technology on imported cars, like the 1952 Volkswagen Beetle, 1961 Jaguar E-Type, and 1968 Datsun 510.
+Unibody construction did not come into popular use until the 1950s.
+Unibody construction differs from the traditional "coachwork on chassis" design in that it integrates much of the framing into a single body using a number of pieces welded together into a single unit, thus distributing the load over the entire frame of the car.
+Chrysler claimed that unibody construction made its automobiles much stronger, more rigid, easy to handle, and quieter.

-In 1958, Cadillac introduced self-levelling air suspension as a $215 option, a first for an American manufacturer, and a quick response to the suspension advances of the 1955 Citroën DS.
-This replaced the coil springs with an air-filled bladder, but the American version proved troublesome and was discontinued.
+In 1958, Cadillac introduced air suspension as a $215 option, a first for an American manufacturer.
+This replaced the coil springs with an air-filled bladder, but proved troublesome and was discontinued.
 Later that same year, Chevrolet, Buick, Oldsmobile, Ford, Mercury and Pontiac also introduced air suspension as an option for select models but it was unreliable and was soon dropped.
 For Buick, the unpopular "Air Poise Suspension" contributed to the division's decline to fifth place in industry sales for 1958.
 Decades later though it became a common and reliable method of suspension on luxury cars, buses, large transport trucks, and in some custom car applications.

-Chassis design

-Unibody construction first went into mass-production in the 1934 Citroën Traction Avant, the 1936 Lincoln-Zephyr, and the 1941 Nash 600 but it didn't come into popular use until the 1950s.
-Unibody construction differs from the traditional "coachwork on chassis" design in that it integrates much of the framing into a single body using a number of pieces welded together into a single unit, thus distributing the load over the entire frame of the car.
-Chrysler claimed that unibody construction made its automobiles much stronger, more rigid, easy to handle, and quieter.